-Your first Christmas without your mum or dad – part 5: Don’ t drink and grieve
+Your first Christmas without someone you love– part 5: Don’ t drink and grieve

 Now I don’t want to sound like your grandma here…..but……..the last blog in this Christmas series is a simple tip about something we always think will help…but never does.
 Drinking.

-If this is your first Christmas without your mum or dad or someone else you love and you’ve been worried about how the day will go, then one of the simplest and most important things you can do to make the day easier on you is to mind your alcohol intake.
+If this is your first Christmas since someone you love has died and you’ve been worried about how the day will go, then one of the simplest and most important things you can do to make the day easier on you is to mind your alcohol intake.

 Now I am not going to be totally boring and impractical and tell you not to drink anything – that can be very difficult on Christmas.
 But it will help you to limit how much you drink.